quantnetwork/blockchain-developer-exercises-foundations/Exercise2.md

 You will see in the example script that we are using the `"/autoexecution/search/block/${blockId}"` Overledger URL to search for a block with the given blockId.

-Notice that to find a valid blockId it firstly searches the current block, then finds the parent of the current block using the standardised data model and searches for that block.
+To search for a specific valid blockId, the script firstly searches for the current block using the latest keyword, then finds the blockId of the latest block's parent and uses that blockId to search.

 Because the logic of this file is built on the standardised data model, all we have to do to make the same script applicable to the Bitcoin testnet or the XRP Ledger testnet is to change the location object (in line 60).
 So give it a go!